CEnnisgit/RocketApp/README.md

 - Telemetry interfaces for logging and real-time monitoring.
 - Additional stages or control algorithms for guidance.

-- Fully simulated visualizer showing real-time flight dynamics, similar to Tesla driver visualizations.
+- A rich, Tesla-style UI with real-time graphical visualization similar to Tesla's driver display.
-- Navigation and mission planning to simulate travel to any body in the solar system.
+- A full solar system model where users can simulate travel to any planet, moon, or location.